GabriFila/app-sagra-pesto/README.md

 - [cassaBar](#domain/cassaBar) istantanea = domain/cassaBar
 - [cameriere](#domain/cameriere) = domain/cameriere

-Assumption (need to be checked during development): for all UIs where a user event triggers a change in firestore there is no need to add a reducer but only a listener that acts on a state.
+Assumption (need to be checked during development): for all Components where a user event triggers a change in firestore there is no need to add a reducer but only a listener that acts on a state.
 Actions will pass through firestore on-device cache first and then propagate to other UI via DB and then trigger the snapshot.
 In those components where a reducer is needed there should not be the need also for context, should be maximum 2-level prop-drilling.

 Base structure:
 - [ ] App